The Wasserstein space of stochastic processes: Overview

 \begin{theorem} The mapping that assigns to a filtered process its Doob-decomposition is Lipschitz continuous.
 If $G_t\colon\R^t\to \R$ is bounded and continuous (resp.\ Lipschitz) for each $t$, then \eqref{OptStop} is continuous (resp.\ Lipschitz) in $\fp{X}$. \end{theorem}

-Statements analogous to the one on optimal stopping apply to other stochastic optimization problems, see Subsection \ref{ssec:optimal stopping} below as well as e.g.\ \cite{BaBaBeEd19a} for similar results in a financial context.

-It is important to note that comparable results do not hold with respect to other (coarser) topologies for filtered processes.
+In Section \ref{sec:applications} we collect further statements of similar flavour as Theorem \ref{thm:OptStopIntro}.
+It is important to note that comparable results do not hold w.r.t.\ to other (coarser) topologies for filtered processes.
 Specifically, convergence in Aldous' extended weak topology is strictly weaker than convergence in $\AWA_p$ and is not strong enough to obtain continuity of optimal stopping problems (see Section \ref{sec:two.processes}).
 This seems remarkable, since Aldous \cite[page 105]{Al81} deliberates the question which framework is natural to study continuity of optimal stopping.